 The suit also claims the process violated the Illinois Constitution because the map was not made available for a sufficient amount of time for review and because 34 districts aren't compact enough.

 “They should be ashamed of themselves," Cross said of the Democratic majority.
 "We are optimistic that the court will agree with us and will help give our residents a fair map that accurately reflects our population, especially our growing Latino population.”

 Republicans also say the Democratic majority used the remapping process as a political maneuver to enhance the likelihood of Democratic re-election, according to the Chicago Tribune.

 The new map pits 19 House Republicans and eight Senate Republicans against other GOP incumbents.
 No Democratic incumbents face a challenge from other sitting Democrats, the Tribune said.

 Legislative maps are redrawn every 10 years by the majority party in the Illinois General Assembly to reflect population changes in the U.S. census.
-Gov. Pat Quinn signed off on the new map last month.
+Gov. Pat Quinn last month.

 “The majority party denied Illinois citizens the opportunity to vote for a constitutional amendment that would have taken the redistricting process out of the hands of politicians and given it to an independent body," Radogno said in a news release.
 "Had that occurred, I am confident a fair map that meets the requirements of the Federal Voting Rights Act would have been adopted.